aries1980/gcp-typescript-kata/README.md

 # If I had more time (aka TODO)

+- Add promoted build job and trigger to Travis after the successful Dev deployment.
 - Import `google_project` and `google_project_services` resources into the Terraform state.
 - Add authentication and authorisation (candidate: Passport).
 - Add Babel to use the latest ES syntax.